zebluim/I2GDS2024/README.md

    - 0 points: Fails to describe the key elements of the pipeline.

-3. Accuracy and Technical Detail (5 points): score:
+3. Accuracy and Technical Detail (5 points):

    - 5 points: All technical content is correct; commands, parameters, and instructions are precise and functional.